Basis-Theory/basistheory-integration-guides/collections/guides/use_token_data_in_reactors/index.md

 }
 ```

-And say we have not tokenized the card owner's name, `John Doe`, and we have this plaintext value available to our application.
+Say we have not tokenized the card owner's name, `John Doe`, and we have this plaintext value available to our application.
 Then we can invoke the Spreedly Reactor with this token by calling:

 ```bash